TeskaLabs/asab-webui/doc/asab-services.md

 }
 ```

-In the top-level `index.js` of your ASAB UI application, load the ASAB microservices module
+In the top-level `index.js` of your ASAB UI application, load the ASAB services module

 ```
 const modules = [];

 ...

-import ASABInstancesModule from 'asab-webui/modules/maintenance/InstancesModule';
+import ASABServicesModule from 'asab-webui/modules/maintenance/ServicesModule';
-modules.push(ASABInstancesModule);
+modules.push(ASABServicesModule);

 ...